zendesk/racecar/README.md

 `#process` or `#process_batch` method will be the message produced.
 If the return value is `nil`, no message will be produced.

-The `response_partition_key:` may be used to specify a partition key or a method pointer (symbol).
-When using a method, the message or batch will be passed to the method and it's return used as the partition key for the message produced.
+`response_partition_key:` may be used to specify a partition key or a method pointer (symbol) to determine the partition key used when producing the response.

 ```ruby
 class AddUserIdConsumer < Racecar::Consumer